Zamb1e/azure-network-protocols/README.md

 <img src="https://imgur.com/15ct7pU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 6: SSH into VM2 from VM1 via PowerShell.
 Type "SSH" into WireShark's filter bar (reference step 3) --> Go to "PowerShell" again, type "ssh labuser@(VM1 private IP address)" into the cmd line *view screenshot above for help --> Type "yes" to connection prompt --> enter password on next cmd line (password will not show but enter it anyway and press enter key, it will register) --> You have now successfully remotely logged into VM2's command-line Interface (CLI).
 It should now read "labuser@VM2:".
-You can type a linux cmd such as: "id" to see the new network traffic between the VMs since linking via SSH.
+You can type a Linux command such as "id" to see the new network traffic between the VMs since linking via SSH.
 When finished exploring, type "exit" into cmd line on PowerShell to end the connection.
 </p>
 <br />